Brazil - Country Commercial Guide

 Business Customs

-As with any other market, business travelers should be aware of several customs specific to Brazil when doing business in the country.
-When compared to the United States, the negotiating pace tends to be slower and is heavily based on personal contact.
+Business travelers should be aware of several customs specific to Brazil when doing business in the country.
+Compared to the United States, the negotiating pace tends to be slower and is best facilitated in person.
 It is rare for important business deals to be concluded by telephone, e-mail, or letter.
 Many Brazilian executives do not react favorably to quick and infrequent visits by foreign sales representatives, or to changes in the negotiating team.
-They often prefer a continuous working relationship, ideally involving multiple visits/meetings with the same person or group of people.
+They often prefer a continuous working relationship, ideally involving multiple meetings with the same person or group of people.
 The Brazilian buyer is also usually interested in receiving after-sales service provided by the exporter.

-Persistent traffic issues in most major Brazilian business centers mean that sufficient time should be scheduled for transportation, as well as other possible delays.
-It is advisable to be punctual but to avoid showing signs of frustration or impatience with delays, some of which may be attributed to a less formal approach to time.
+Persistent traffic issues in most major Brazilian business centers mean that sufficient time and buffer should be allowed for transportation and other unforeseen delays.
+It is advisable to be punctual but to also avoid showing signs of frustration or impatience with delays, some of which may be attributed to a less formal cultural approach to time.

-During a first visit to a company, it is customary to give a gift, usually promotional items without great material value.
+During a first visit to a company, it can be customary to give a gift, usually promotional items without great material value.
 Expensive gifts can be misunderstood as bribes and are not welcome.
 Be aware that business dress is often formal and conservative despite the apparent informality while conducting business.
+Ties are considered optional, but a suit and jacket are standard.

 Travel Advisory